Create a simple customer journey with email messaging

 The Save button might not always be present on the command bar, especially after you've saved the journey once.
 If you don't see it there, look for the smaller Save button in the lower-right corner of page, and select it there to save your work.

 To make sure your journey includes all required content and settings, select Check for Errors in the command bar.
-Dynamics 365 checks it and then displays results in the notification bar.
+Dynamics 365 for Marketing checks it and then displays results in the notification bar.
 Expand the notification bar to read the results.

 If you followed this procedure and your email message is live, your journey should pass the error check.
 If it doesn't, read the error message, fix the reported issue, and try again until it passes.

 Your journey is now ready to go.
 To start it running, publish it by selecting Go Live on the command bar.

-Dynamics 365 copies the journey to its email marketing service, which executes the journey by processing contacts, performing actions, and collecting results during the time it is set to run.
+Dynamics 365 for Marketing copies the journey to its email marketing service, which executes the journey by processing contacts, performing actions, and collecting results during the time it is set to run.
 The journey's Status Reason is updated to Live.

 It might take a few hours for your messages to get sent, so allow some time for them to arrive in your inbox.
 After they do, open them and load the images.
-Then you can go back to Dynamics 365 and see how your journey is going.
-Open your customer journey in Dynamics 365 and switch to the Customer journey: Insights form view by using the drop-down list above the journey-name headline.
+Then you can go back to Dynamics 365 for Marketing and see how your journey is going.
+Open your customer journey in Dynamics 365 for Marketing and switch to the Customer journey: Insights form view by using the drop-down list above the journey-name headline.

 From here, use the Designer tab to see information and results for each tile from your pipeline.
 Open the Dashboard tab to see detailed analytics.

-Many entities in Dynamics 365 provide an Insights form view for analyzing the results of your marketing initiatives, including marketing emails.
+Many entities in Dynamics 365 for Marketing provide an Insights form view for analyzing the results of your marketing initiatives, including marketing emails.
 For example, try opening the record for the email message you sent with this customer journey and check its Marketing email: Insights form view for even more information.